 Errors in the tender documents

 Do you think that the procurement is in any way in breach of the basic procurement principles?
-For example, are the requirements
+For example,

-- the tender period too short
+- is the tender period too short

-- the assessment model incorrectly designed?
+- is the assessment model incorrectly designed?

 The earlier you point out the error the better, as you will avoid spending time on submitting a tender in a procurement that risks not being concluded due to errors.